Dental Implants in Charlotte, NC

 - Single Tooth Replacements.
 Dental implants are an ideal option for someone looking to replace one tooth or a few teeth.
 Most patients with dental implants are unable to tell the artificial tooth apart from their natural teeth.

 - Implant-Supported Bridges.
 Implant-supported bridges work well to replace multiple teeth that are missing next to each other.
 Unlike traditional dentures, implant-supported bridges do not require the healthy supporting teeth to be ground down to fit the prosthetic.
+Learn more about replacing multiple teeth.

 - Immediate Implants.
 For a quick restoration option, immediate implants are placed right after a tooth extraction.
 This allows the patient to experience the benefit of dental implants right away and reduces the number of procedures.